omkarcloud/google-maps-scraper/README.md

 <!-- **Note:** Avoid cold calling, not because it isn't effective, but because handling rejection over the phone can severely impact your confidence. -->

 ### Your Scraper is really Robust.
-I Tried Many Scrapers, Most Don't Even Start.
+I Tried Many Scrapers, Most Don't Work.
 How did you build it?

 Thanks! we used Botasaurus, which is the secret sauce behind our Google Maps Scraper.